compayser/cogmapoptimizer/examples/Example1/Example1_en.md

 3 hybrid options that combine the two previous classes.

-This options for influencing the system have shown their performance in the process of modeling ìspace'n'resourceî systems.
+This options for influencing the system have shown their performance in the process of modeling ‚Äúspace'n'resource‚Äù systems.

 Let's consider the most effective of them (Fig. 5).

 ![Fig. 5](pics/xPic5.png)

 _Fig.
-5 ó Solving the problem using an adaptive optimization algorithm for the execution of production processes based on cognitive analysis of the parameters of the production environment_
+5 ‚Äî Solving the problem using an adaptive optimization algorithm for the execution of production processes based on cognitive analysis of the parameters of the production environment_

 As you can see in the presented image, no additional vertices were introduced into the system - the AI made do with modifying existing ones and creating several new arcs on the graph.